 EARLES, BEVERLEY, Associate Director of English Language Program.
 DipTESL 1979, PhD 1989, Victoria University Wellington, New Zealand.

-FRITCH, MELIA ERIN, Assistant Professor of Undergraduate and Community Services Hale Library.
+FRITCH, MELIA ERIN, Associate Professor of Undergraduate and Community Services Hale Library.
 BA 2000, Chadron State College; MA 2004, Kansas State University, MLS 2010, Emporia State University.

 GOTT, TRISHA, Assistant Director for Service-Learning of School of Leadership Studies.
 BA 2007, Kansas State University; MS 2011, Kansas State University.